-In this example, the UNI, NNI, and CCI logical interfaces are carried via the SCN network.
+In this example, the messages across the UNI, NNI, and CCI logical interfaces are carried via the SCN network.
 The SCN may consist of various subnetworks, where logical links in some subnetworks may share common physical routes with the transport network, but such a configuration is neither required nor excluded.